- Where you can study

 The Business Psychology major in the Bachelor of Arts consists of 195 credits.

-The two first-year (100-level) psychology courses are compulsory for this major.
+The 2 first-year (100-level) psychology courses are compulsory for this major.
 They are 175101 Psychology as a Social Science and 175102 Psychology as a Natural Science, and together they are the basic foundations of your future studies in psychology.
 You must complete 175102 Psychology as a Natural Science before you can move onto the more advanced (200-level) psychology courses.

 Once you’ve completed the first-year courses, you can move on to the 200-level 175201 Social Psychology course and the 200-level 175203 Introduction to Psychological Research course.
 In turn, you need to have these before you can go on to the 300-level psychology courses.
 When you have passed a 100-level course you can start the business part of your major.
-To do this, all you have to do is select courses 114241 Principles of Human Resource Management and 152250 Managing Organisations offered by the Massey School of Business.
+To do this, all you have to do is select courses 114241 Principles of Human Resource Management and 152250 Managing Organisations offered by the Massey Business School.

 Minors